oskarflygare/quartz/content/sources/books/The Last Coyote.md

 * Rating: 4/5

 # Key takeaways
 * Just what I wanted for the Christmas holidays!
-An engaging and clever Harry Bosch novel with juicy plot twists and a clever story.
+An engaging Harry Bosch novel with juicy plot twists and a clever story.
 * I also appreciated how the therapy sessions were interwoven with the story throughout.

 ---